 Under TASC’s Academic Integrity Policy and as one of the requirements of registration with TASC, schools must have, and enact, an academic integrity policy (see Standards for Providers of TASC-accredited courses).
-See also the Academic Integrity Guide for students.
+See also the Academic integrity resources for students.

 Each school must have a policy in place and this must be available to TASC on request.
 A set of Guiding Questions is available to assist schools to develop their own internal processes.